xinxingwu-uk/LATE_Conversion/README.md

 ## HowtoCite

+**If you find this code useful in your research, please consider citing our work:**

 Xinxing Wu, Chong Peng, Peter T. Nelson, and Qiang Cheng.
 Deep learning algorithm reveals probabilities of stage-specific time to conversion in individuals with neurodegenerative disease LATE.
 Alzheimer's & Dementia: Translational Research & Clinical Interventions, 2022.

 ---